Heitkamp BauHolding

-The Heitkamp BauHolding GmbH with headquarters in Herne, North Rhine-Westphalia, is a Gmbh — equivalent to a limited liability company in the US or limited liability partnership in the UK — involved in specialized construction work in various construction sectors.
+The Heitkamp BauHolding GmbH with headquarters in Herne, North Rhine-Westphalia, is specialized civil engineering and construction company.
 It is a holding company with 1,200 total employees across all of its locations and generates US$365.77 million in sales.
 There are 6 companies in the Heitkamp BauHolding GmbH group of companies.

 History

 Today's Heitkamp BauHolding GmbH has its origin in the civil engineering company E. Heitkamp, which was founded in Herne-Wanne in 1892 by Engelbert Scharpwinkel.
 It originally had four employees.
 The company was originally known as E. Heitkamp.
 Towards the end of the 19th century, the company built canals and roads for the farmers in the neighbourhood.

 1902

 Heinrich Heitkamp, the son of E. Scharpwinkel, assumed the management of the still young construction company and expanded its field of activity by entering the mining business which was the characteristic industry in the Ruhr area at the time.
 In addition, he entered into other ventures.
 In the following decades, its construction activities were expanded beyond the limits of Herne and its original sectors to include civil engineering, railroad, and infrastructure projects, as well as mining services.
 At that time, the projects included, for example, the new construction of the Herne railway station, the construction of the Chemische Werke Hüls in Marl, earthwork, canal and regulation work for the Emschergenossenschaft and the Lippeverband, the beginning of motorway constructions.
 In addition, they worked in shafting-sinking activities for regional coal mines, such as the Shamrock Mine, Unser Fritz Mine and others.